-The food industry has invested less than other sectors in understanding the consumer through e-commerce interactions.
-Consumers don’t cling to any one channel for buying; we know that they want to buy the product they want, when they want it, from whatever channel is most convenient.
-And, today’s consumers are demanding local, fresh, organic, and sustainable products and expect food companies to follow these demands, so the omnichannel landscape can’t be dismissed by grocers any longer.
+Before the COVID-19 pandemic, the food industry had invested less than other sectors in understanding consumers through eCommerce interactions.
+Consumers do not necessarily cling to any one channel for buying; we know that they want to buy the product they want, when they want it, from whatever channel is most convenient.
+Today’s consumers demand local, fresh, organic, and sustainable products when grocery shopping and expect food companies to follow these demands.

-Food Logistics cites 7 elements for a successful omnichannel retail supply chain:
+Food Logistics cites seven elements for a successful omnichannel retail supply chain: